 Kim Alexander, Auditor, was raised on a mixed livestock and crop farm in Iowa.
 In 1980, he graduated with a B.Sc. in Agriculture Education from Iowa State University before embarking on a long and interesting career in agriculture, starting as a beginner farmer and agriculture instructor.
 In the 1980s, Kim pioneered a pasture-based layer, broiler, turkey and grass finished beef farming operation in central Texas, processing the poultry on-farm and direct marketing the eggs and meat to local customers – an approach almost unheard of at the time.
 Since then he has given presentations at numerous sustainable agriculture meetings across the country.
-Working as a part-time AWA auditor, Kim continues to farm pasture-based cattle, sheep, broilers and pork in western Iowa.
+Working as a part-time AGW auditor, Kim continues to farm pasture-based cattle, sheep, broilers and a fruit and orchard garden in western Iowa.

 Dr. Jennifer Burton, DVM, Auditor, earned her DVM at the University of Illinois College of Veterinary Medicine.
 Prior to that, Dr. Burton worked for ten years in human healthcare including rural emergency response, farm rescue and hospital care.
 Her medical training builds on a Bachelor’s degree in Ecology to create a focus on sustainable medicine and food systems.
 Dr. Burton’s veterinary interests lie at the intersection of food animal medicine and public health, and include alternative livestock systems, integrative medicine, occupational health for producers and production animals, and ecosystem health.
 In addition to private veterinary practice, she works with the Army Corps of Engineers to conduct ecological research using agent-based modeling.
 She also teaches undergraduate, graduate, and veterinary students and community members in topic areas relating to sustainable food systems and integrative medicine.
 Dr. Burton founded and currently advises the student branch of the American Holistic Veterinary Medical Association, and serves the AHVMA as a committee chair.